DanielGrozdanov/Daniel-Grozdanov-employees/README.md

 # Employees Tracker
 Pair of employees who have worked together.

-Small application created using Spring,Maven,Thymeleaf,HTML,CSS and MySQL.
+Small object-oriented Java application created using Spring,Maven,Thymeleaf,HTML,CSS and MySQL.
 In order to run it a file name needs to be inputed in the console - example: (employees.txt).
 File needs to be in the same location as as the **src** folder. in the **src/main/resources/application.properties** you need to populate :